dortiz5/ihealth-pinns-workshop/README.md

 The content of this repository is licensed under the [Creative Commons Attribution 4.0 License](http://choosealicense.com/licenses/cc-by-4.0/), and the accompanying source code is licensed under the [MIT License](https://opensource.org/licenses/mit-license.php).

 ## Acknowledgements
-This repository was created based on the template of the [Institute of Computing for Climate Science](https://github.com/Cambridge-ICCS/ml-training-material)
+This repository was created based on the template of the [Institute of Computing for Climate Science](https://github.com/Cambridge-ICCS/ml-training-material) and the [harminic oscillator pinn workshop](https://github.com/benmoseley/harmonic-oscillator-pinn-workshop) by Ben Moseley.